 ++ Kindly find all updates to this article below. ++

-For Tarak Mehta, head of ABB’s Electrification division, the investment underscores ABB’s commitment to sustainable mobility.
+The investment underscores ABB’s commitment to sustainable mobility for Tarak Mehta, head of ABB’s Electrification division.
 “China is far ahead in developing a comprehensive ecosystem for electric mobility,” says Mehta.
 “The acquisition of Chargedot offers ABB the opportunity to contribute to growth in close cooperation with SAIC and other leading Chinese vehicle manufacturers.”

 “This investment is a further demonstration of ABB’s commitment to enabling sustainable mobility,” said Tarak Mehta, President of ABB’s electrification business.
 “With China forging ahead in the development of a comprehensive e-mobility ecosystem, this acquisition will give ABB a significant role in delivering growth, working closely with SAIC and other leading Chinese car manufacturers.”

 ABB has sold more than 11,000 fast-charging stations in 76 countries worldwide.
 In China, ABB cooperates with BYD and Daimler, among others, and supplies AC wall charging stations for Denza customers.
-The company also provides DC fast-charging solutions for Nio and operators such as BP/ifuel 66, among others.
+The company also provides DC fast-charging solutions for Nio and operators such as BP/ifuel 66.

-Update 17.03.2020: In the meantime, ABB has completed the acquisition of a majority stake in Chargedot, which was initially announced in October.
-The Swiss-Swedish group made the announcement in combination with a further announcement.
-“The acquisition is expected to further strengthen ABB’s relationship with leading Chinese electric vehicle manufacturers and broaden the company’s e-mobility portfolio with hardware and software developed specifically for local requirements as well as service offerings,” ABB said.
+In the meantime, ABB has completed the acquisition of a majority stake in Chargedot, announced in October.
+In addition, the Swiss-Swedish group made another announcement.
+“The acquisition is expected to strengthen further ABB’s relationship with leading Chinese electric vehicle manufacturers and broaden the company’s e-mobility portfolio with hardware and software developed specifically for local requirements as well as service offerings,” ABB said.

 – ADVERTISEMENT –